srl-ethz/mobilerack-interface/SoftTrunk/README.md

 ```
 ## Eigen
 [Get the code](http://eigen.tuxfamily.org/index.php?title=Main_Page), and install(make build directory, `cmake ..`, `make`, `sudo make install`).

+# Libraries
+each library usually has a demo program, just compile the library with `cmake .; make`.
+## OptiTrackClient.cpp
+Talks to Motive software over UDP, receives current information for each RigidBody which can then be used in CurvatureCalculator.cpp (see below).

+## CurvatureCalculator.cpp
+Calculates the curvature of each soft arm segment based on the OptiTrack measurements of the base and tip of a segment.
+This has not been tested on the actual system yet.

+example_CurvatureCalculator.cpp is the sample code using this library - This demo prints out for each segment of the soft arm the calculated degree of curvature called theta and the rotation around the center axis called phi.

+## forceController.cpp
+Implements an individual PID control for each valve of the FESTO valve array.

+example_sinusoidal.cpp and example_forceController.cpp is a demo of this library.
+The former sends out sinusoidal signals to each compartment.

+## arm.cpp
+Supposed to consolidate all the kinematic & dynamic info about the arm, but still a work in progress.

+# programs
+(only libraries and demo for each library has been created, no programs that combine the libraries yet.)

 # comments in code
 As suggested [here](https://softwareengineering.stackexchange.com/questions/84071/is-it-better-to-document-functions-in-the-header-file-or-the-source-file),